Chiropractic Care for Neck Pain or Crick in the Neck

 How Does Myshka Chiropractic Diagnose Neck Pain Problems?

 Dr. Susan Myshka has successfully treated neck pain and its root causes at Myshka Chiropractic in Jonesboro, Arkansas since 1984.
 Dr. Myshka begins each treatment plan with a comprehensive chiropractic examination to determine the reason for your neck pain.
+She will assess your entire spine, not just your neck, as other areas may also be affected.

 Questions Dr. Myshka will ask include: